Rolando Villazón

 Through his uniquely compelling performances, Rolando Villazón has firmly established himself as one of the music world’s most critically acclaimed and beloved stars and as one of the leading artistic voices of our day.
 He is heralded as “the most charming of today’s divos” (The Times) with “a wonderfully virile voice…grandezza, elegance and power” (Süddeutsche Zeitung).
 In his third decade as a performer, Rolando Villazón’s versatility remains peerless.
 In addition to operatic superstardom, he maintains successful careers as a stage director, novelist, artistic director and TV/radio personality.

-As recently re-appointed Artistic Director of the International Mozarteum Foundation, he curates the programmes for both season concerts and the internationally acclaimed Mozartweek Festival each January, with guest artists such as the Vienna Philharmonic, Igor Levit, Anne-Sophie Mutter and many more.
+As the Artistic Director of the International Mozarteum Foundation, he continues to curate the programmes for both season concerts and the internationally acclaimed Mozart Week Festival each January in Salzburg and takes the festival on tour to Colombia.

 It was as the winner of several prizes at Plácido Domingo’s “Operalia” Competition in 1999 (including the audience award and the Zarzuela prize) that Rolando Villazón first burst on the international music scene.
 He made his European debut that same year as Des Grieux in Massenet’s Manon in Genoa, swiftly followed by further debuts at the Opéra de Paris as Alfredo in La traviata; and the Staatsoper Berlin as Macduff in Verdi’s Macbeth.

 Since his debut, Rolando Villazón frequently appears with the Staatsoper Berlin, often collaborating with Daniel Barenboim to great popular and critical acclaim.
 Highlights include his role debut as Don José in a new production of Carmen, as well as new productions of La traviata, Manon, Eugene Onegin, Bohuslav Martinů’s Juliette, Debussy’s Pelléas et Mélisande as well as one of his signature roles Nemorino in L’elisir d’amore and Don Ottavio in Don Giovanni.
-In the 2022/23 season, he made a celebrated role debut as Wagner’s Loge in the new production by Dmitry Tcherniakov, directed by Christian Thielemann.
+In the 2022/23 season, he made a celebrated role debut as Wagner’s Loge in the new production of Das Rheingold by Dmitry Tcherniakov, conducted by Christian Thielemann, a role he reprised in 2024.
 At the Opéra de Paris, audiences have seen him in performances of Faust, La traviata, Les contes d’Hoffmann and Werther.
 The role of Hoffmann was also the vehicle for his triumphant debut at the Royal Opera, Covent Garden where he has since returned for performances of Lensky, the Duke, Rodolfo, the title role in a new production of Don Carlo, the title role in Massenet’s Werther, both led by Sir Antonio Pappano, and Don Ottavio (Don Giovanni).
-Rolando Villazón has furthermore appeared with the Théâtre de la Monnaie in Brussels as Rodolfo and made his role debut as Verdi’s Don Carlo in a new production with Amsterdam Opera conducted by Riccardo Chailly.
+Rolando Villazón has further appeared with the Théâtre de la Monnaie in Brussels as Rodolfo and made his role debut as Verdi’s Don Carlo in a new production with Amsterdam Opera conducted by Riccardo Chailly.
 He made his debut at the Gran Teatre del Liceu in Barcelona as Nemorino and returned for a new production of Manon alongside Natalie Dessay.
 Both Manon and Don Carlo have also been released on DVD.
-He gave his debut at Zurich Opera as Alfredo and returned for a new production of Il re pastore led by Sir William Christie, and performances of L’elisir d’amore.
-In 2010, he debuted with Teatro alla Scala as Nemorino in L’elisir d’amore and returned in 2014 to sing Ferrando in a new production of Cosi fan tutte conducted by Daniel Barenboim.
+He gave his debut at Zurich Opera as Alfredo and returned for a new production of Il re pastore led by Sir William Christie, and for performances of L’elisir d’amore.
+In 2010, he debuted with Teatro alla Scala as Nemorino in L’elisir d’amore and returned in 2014 to sing Ferrando in a new production of Così fan tutte conducted by Daniel Barenboim.
 In 2011, he made his role-debut as Don Ottavio with the Festspielhaus Baden-Baden, followed by his role-debuts as Ferrando in Così fan tutte and Belmonte in Die Entführung aus dem Serail.
-In 2017, he made his debut as Tito in La Clemenza di Tito, all in concert performances recorded for CD-release conducted by Yannick Nézet-Séguin.
+In 2017, he debuted as Tito in La clemenza di Tito, all in concert performances recorded for CD-release conducted by Yannick Nézet-Séguin.

-In concert, Rolando Villazón has appeared with leading orchestras and conductors on concert stages all over the world, including appearances at the Salzburg Mozart Week with the Vienna Philharmonic, and concerts at London’s Barbican and Royal Festival Halls, the Théâtre des Champs-Elysées, Salle Pleyel and the new Philharmonie in Paris, Berlin, Munich and Cologne Philharmonie, Festspielhaus Baden-Baden, Gewandhaus Leipzig, Academy of Santa Cecilia, Carnegie Hall New York as well as sold-out concerts in amongst others Miami, Vancouver, Tokyo, Toulouse, Monte Carlo, Moscow, St. Petersburg, Prague, Zurich, Rome, Athens, Istanbul, Madrid, Copenhagen and Helsinki.
+In concert, Rolando Villazón has appeared with leading orchestras and conductors on concert stages all over the world, including appearances at the Salzburg Mozart Week with the Vienna Philharmonic, and concerts at London’s Barbican and Royal Festival Halls, the Théâtre des Champs-Elysées, Salle Pleyel and the new Philharmonie in Paris, Berlin, Munich and Cologne Philharmonie, Festspielhaus Baden-Baden, Gewandhaus Leipzig, Academy of Santa Cecilia, Carnegie Hall New York as well as sold-out concerts in Miami, Vancouver, Tokyo, Toulouse, Monte Carlo, Moscow, St. Petersburg, Prague, Zurich, Rome, Athens, Istanbul, Madrid, Copenhagen and Helsinki, among others.
 To celebrate Giuseppe Verdi’s 200th anniversary, 2013 saw the tenor embark on a sold-out 15-city-tour featuring Verdi’s music.
-The concerts were watched by nearly 25,000 people across Europe.
+The concerts were heard by nearly 25,000 people across Europe.
 In 2014, he performed Mozart’s concert arias for tenor with the Basel Chamber Orchestra on a European tour which took him to Berlin, London, Paris, Dortmund, Prague and Vienna.
 In 2007, he gave his German recital debut performing Schumann’s Dichterliebe accompanied by Daniel Barenboim, a success repeated the following year also at Staatsoper Berlin.
 In 2014, the duo gave a recital at Milan’s Teatro alla Scala.
 Daniel Barenboim also led the tenor in the European premiere of Elliot Carter’s A Sunbeam’s Architecture in 2013, alongside the Staatskapelle Berlin.
-He joined the Staatskapelle Berlin for New Year’s concerts with a tango- themed program under the baton of Daniel Barenboim and a gala concert with arias from Zarzuelas led by Plácido Domingo at the Philharmonie Berlin.
-Together with accompanist Gerold Huber, he appeared in recital at the Salzburg Festival and the Vienna Musikverein.
-His outdoor concerts with Plácido Domingo and Anna Netrebko at Berlin’s Waldbühne on the eve of the 2006 World Cup Final and at Vienna’s Schönbrunn Palace in advance of the 2008 Euro Championship Final were both televised live and watched by millions of people around the world.
+He joined the Staatskapelle Berlin for New Year’s concerts with a tango-themed program under the baton of Daniel Barenboim and a gala concert with arias from Zarzuelas led by Plácido Domingo at the Philharmonie Berlin.
+Together with pianist Gerold Huber, he appeared in recital at the Salzburg Festival and the Vienna Musikverein.
+His outdoor concerts with Plácido Domingo and Anna Netrebko at Berlin’s Waldbühne on the eve of the 2006 World Cup Final and at Vienna’s Schönbrunn Palace in advance of the 2008 Euro Championship Final were both televised live and seen by millions of people around the world.
 He sang an internationally broadcast open-air concert at Munich’s Odeonsplatz alongside Thomas Hampson and the Bavarian Radio Symphony Orchestra, conducted by Yannick Nézet-Séguin, who also led the gala concert which marked his Montreal-debut.
 He frequently collaborates with Christina Pluhar and her Ensemble L’Arpeggiata, together they have appeared in for performances in Graz, Paris, Budapest, Lyon and Musikfest Bremen.
-With harpist Xavier de Maistre he has performed their record “Serenata Latina”, which was released by Deutsche Grammophon in 2020, all-over Europe, with performances, the Elbphilharmonie Hamburg, the Musikverein in Graz, the Konzerthaus in Freiburg and the Liederhalle in Stuttgart, among others.
-With the Orchestre Philharmonique du Luxembourg, Rolando Villazón created the concert series “Rolando Raconte” at the Philharmonie Luxembourg.
+With harpist Xavier de Maistre he has performed their programme “Serenata Latina”, which was released by Deutsche Grammophon in 2020, all-over the world, with performances at the Philharmonie de Paris, the Elbphilharmonie Hamburg, the Musikverein in Graz, Lincoln Center New York’s Alice Tully Hall, the Konzerthaus in Freiburg and the Liederhalle in Stuttgart, among others.
+With the Orchestre Philharmonique du Luxembourg, Rolando Villazón created the concert series “Rolando Raconte” at the Philharmonie Luxembourg and returned to sing an open-air gala concert for an audience of over 10,000 people in 2024.

 In 2011, Rolando Villazón made his debut as a stage director with an acclaimed production of Massenet’s Werther with the Opéra Lyon.
 In 2012 he directed Donizetti’s L’elisir d’amore at the Festspielhaus Baden-Baden.
 In the same production, labeled a “double triumph” and broadcast on international TV in December 2012, he also sang the part of Nemorino.
 The production was later revived at Oper Leipzig.
-The 14/15 season saw Rolando Villazón directing three new productions: he made his debut at Vienna Volksoper where he directed Donizetti’s Viva la mamma and, in his directorial debut there, staged Puccini’s La rondine for Deutsche Oper Berlin.
+The 14/15 season saw Rolando Villazón directing three new productions: he made his debut at Vienna Volksoper where he directed Donizetti’s Viva la mamma and, in his directorial debut for Deutsche Oper Berlin, staged Puccini’s La rondine.
 He returned to Baden-Baden’s Festspielhaus to direct a new production of Verdi’s La traviata and directed an acclaimed production of Donizetti’s Don Pasquale for Deutsche Oper am Rhein Düsseldorf.
 He returned to the Deutsche Oper Berlin in 2017/18 to direct a new production of Strauss’s Die Fledermaus.
 In 2019, he made his directorial debut with the Staatsoper Dresden with a new production of Rameau’s Platée and directed a production of Bellini’s I puritani at the Deutsche Oper am Rhein in Düsseldorf.
 He directed Bellini’s La sonnambula at the Théâtre des Champs-Élysées in Paris and for Dresden’s Semperoper in 2023.
-By In 2022, he made his Salzburg Festival directing debut with a celebrated production of Il Barbiere di Siviglia.
+By In 2022, he made his Salzburg Festival directing debut with a celebrated production of Il barbiere di Siviglia which was revived at Opéra de Monte Carlo in 2023.

 Rolando Villazón’s vast discography includes a recital of Italian arias, a recital of arias by Gounod and Massenet, as well as an “Opera Recital”, all for EMI/Virgin Classics.
 The same label has also released recordings of Monteverdi’s Il combattimento di Tancredi and I Lamenti conducted by Emmanuelle Haim as well as a Zarzuela CD entitled “Gitano” led by Plácido Domingo.
 All recordings have won unanimous critical praise.
 DVD releases for EMI/Virgin Classics also include the Vienna State Opera production of L’elisir d’amore, and for Decca the Los Angeles Opera production of La traviata opposite Renée Fleming.
 Further releases on EMI/Virgin Classics include a recording of Verdi’s Requiem with the Academy of Santa Cecilia, conducted by Sir Antonio Pappano and a recording of Vivaldi’s Ercole led by Fabio Biondi.